A real condition with a very unfortunate name.

 Many Candida infections are secondary to allergic responses of the mucous membranes of the respiratory tract, urethra and bladder

-The bottom line that gut dysbiosis, in all its forms, can contribute to, or even cause, histamine intolerance.
+The bottom line that gut problems can contribute to, or even cause, histamine intolerance.
 In many cases, healing the gut will clear up issues with histamine.

 Lifestyle choices can impact histamine levels in a big way.
 How we live, what we put in our bodies, and stress levels all contribute to how we handle histamine.